akabesir/movies-app/README.md

 <h2>Support</h2>
 If you encounter any issues or have any questions, please contact me at amarbesirovic@gmail.com.
 I am always happy to help.

-<h2>Updates</h2>
-We are constantly working to improve the Movies App.
-Be sure to keep your app updated for the best experience.

 Enjoy the Movies App!